CIFAR Research Workshops: Call for Proposals

 Open call workshop proposals will be accepted and assessed on a rolling basis.
 CIFAR will strive to make decisions on successful proposals as promptly as possible.
 CIFAR will provide two weeks’ notice in advance of when the call for workshops will close for the year.
 Where multiple proposals are submitted on similar research questions, CIFAR may encourage the applicants to collaborate and will facilitate that process.

 CIFAR will be launching targeted calls in the areas of Child Well-being, Quantum Science, Brain/Artificial Intelligence, and the Future of Energy.
 Proposals submitted under these themes will be assessed based on a predetermined timeline; there will not be rolling submissions.
 If you have questions about these areas, please contact firstname.lastname@example.org.
-Child Well-being will be the first target area, with an anticipated launch by the end of March.
+Child Well-being is the first target area.
 Please continue to visit this website for more information about target area workshops.